 Procedure for Odd One Out ESL Warm-Up Game:

-1. Make 4-6 groups of 4 words, with one of them being unlike the others.
+1. Before class begins, make 4-6 groups of 4 words, with one of them being unlike the others.
+You may want to come up with some groups of words that have more than one possible answer.

-3. Have students raise their hands when they complete all the sets and check their answers.
+3. Have students raise their hands when they complete all the sets and the teacher can check their answers.
+If correct, that group is the winner.
+If not, they are out of the running.

 4. I usually make a rule that I’ll only check each group once in order to prevent random guessing.